OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/Readme.md

 # Ingesting Office 365 DLP.ALL events to Sentinel

-By clicking deploy above you will deploy an Azure Function App but to get it working you will have to copy the code manually.
-Since it is likely that you will want to customize the code distribution yourself.
+By clicking deploy above you will deploy an Azure Function App with the functions needed to run this project.
+To get it to work you will have to copy the code manually to the functions.
+The reason being that we want you to manage the code distribution yourself.

 ### Prerequisites